-Zhongwang has been actively stepping up its presence in China’s EMU and subway projects in recent years.
-Zhongwang Group supplied aluminium alloy sections for the body of the HexieCRH380 series of high-speed trains produced by CRRC.
-Zhongwang also provided high-quality aluminium alloy sections for the bodies of the trains for multiple subway projects at home and abroad.
-In addition, Zhongwang is one of only a few domestic players capable of developing and manufacturing aluminium extrusion products for the bodies of bullet trains that travel at speeds of 300km/hour, 350km/hour and 400km/hour, and the large-section products, such as the broadplates used on the locomotive.
+China Zhongwang has been actively stepping up its presence in China’s EMU and subway projects in recent years.
+The Company supplies aluminium alloy products for the CRH380 high-speed trains, and also provides high-quality aluminium train bodies of urban subways in multiple cities both at home and abroad.
+In addition, Zhongwang is one of only a few domestic manufacturers capable of developing and producing large-section extrusion products, such as the broad-plates used on the locomotive of bullet trains that travel at speeds of 300km/hour, 350km/hour and 400km/hour.

-Next stop: Broader market outlook
+Next stop: Eyeing on a broader market

-Being entirely self-developed and standardised, the Fuxing bullet train would be immune to intellectual property disputes, and is not subject to the rules or stipulations of other parties.
+Being entirely self-developed and standardised, the Renaissance bullet train would be immune to intellectual property disputes, and is not subject to the rules or stipulations of other parties.
 This will greatly improve the international competitiveness of China’s high-speed rail products and accelerate its pace of expansion into the global market, according to industry observers.

-According to Mr. He Huawu, Chief Engineer of the China Railway Corporation and an academic at the Chinese Academy of Engineering, the China Standardized EMU will be applied in a high-speed rail project in Indonesia and the bullet train Fuxing will become the leading model of China’s high-speed rail in overseas markets.
+According to Mr. He Huawu, Chief Engineer of the China Railway Corporation and an academic at the Chinese Academy of Engineering, the China Standardized EMU will be applied in a high-speed rail project in Indonesia and the bullet train Renaissance will become the leading model of China’s high-speed rail in overseas markets.

-The bright prospects and huge market space for China’s high-speed rail should drive development across the industry chain.
+The bright prospects and huge market potential for China’s high-speed rail should drive development across the industry chain.
 In the past, Chinese players were not able to produce certain aluminium products such as the aluminium alloy sections used in bullet train cabins.
-As a result they had to rely largely on imports, which raised processing and other costs, said Mr. Lu Changqing, Executive Director and President of China Zhongwang.
+As a result, they had to rely largely on imports, which raised processing and other costs, said Mr. Lu Changqing, Executive Director and President of China Zhongwang.
 But now China Zhongwang and other Chinese companies are fully capable of manufacturing the high-quality aluminium extrusion products applied in high-speed rail projects.
 Moreover, processing costs for the aluminium alloy sections used in bullet train cabins are significantly lower while the quality has improved, making "Made in China" more competitive than ever.